FACT-Finder-Web-Components/magento2-module/README.md

 https://handlebarsjs.com/

 ### Configuration Element
-The main configuration element of Web Components `communication` element is included in template `src/view/frontend/templates/ff/communication.phtml` which comes together with a dedicated view model `src/ViewModel/Communication.php`.
+The main configuration of Web Components is included in template `src/view/frontend/templates/ff/communication.phtml` which comes together with a dedicated view model `src/ViewModel/Communication.php`.
 This template is part of the `default` layout, added to the `after.body.start` container.
 It is essential for whole module to work, so make sure it is also included in your project.